webamboos/guidebook/content/fundamentals/the-terminal.md

 We call this "file" a `shell`.
 This `shell` is actually a process running on your computer, and each new `shell` starts a new process.
 You can have as many shells open as needed, they run in isolation so you can run command to navigate the file system or execute programs easily without[^1] affecting other shells.

+Command line applications are usually much more powerful than their GUI alternatives.
+For example, `ffmpeg` is the most powerful library for creating and manipulating video files, it's used even by YouTube, and all of it's features can be accessed from the terminal.
+You can even automate boring tasks, such as renaming files, sending a notification daily, and so on.
+You can learn more about [shell scripting](https://www.shellscript.sh/) at any time.

 ## Processes

 A shell is basically a process.
 You might be familiar with the Task Manager in Windows, so you can think of processes like each software program that is currently running.
 A process starts, and at some point it stops, either by itself or from an outside signal.
 The most common signal to stop a process is `SIGINT` (= interrupt), which is triggered by <kbd>Ctrl/Cmd + C</kbd>.